 Ready.
 In this state, the robots walk to their legal kick-off positions (cf. Section 3.5).
 They remain in this state, until the head referee decides that there is no significant progress anymore (usually 45 seconds).
-By pressing the back switch of an ERS-210 or the head switch of an ERS-7, it will be switched into the set state.
+Shortly pressing the chest button will switch the robot to the set state.
 Robots may be disentangled by the referees at the start of the Ready state.
-After that, any robots pushing another robot (cf. Section 4.7) will be placed manually to the positions shown in Figure 10.
+After that, any robots which are close to each other (cf. Section 4.9) will be placed manually to the positions shown in Figure 8.

 Set.
 In this state, the robots stop and wait for kick-off (cf. Section 3.5).
-If they are not at legal positions, they will be placed manually by the assistant referees to the positions shown in Figure 10.
+If they are not at legal positions, they will be placed manually by the assistant referees to the positions shown in Figure 8.
 They are allowed to move their heads and tails before the game (re)starts but are not allowed moving their legs or locomote in any fashion.
+Shortly pressing the chest button will switch the robot to the playing state.